iPad 6 Wi-Fi Right Speaker Replacement

 Step 1

-- Warm up your trusty iOpener and give that left edge of your device a cozy two-minute hug.
+- Warm up your iOpener and gently place it on the left edge of the device for two minutes.

 Tools Used